 To simplify the process, we have created a Postman collection that contains all the required API requests.
 Here's how to import it:

-- Download the Calendly Webhook Subscription Postman Collection from here.
+- Download the Calendly Webhook Subscription Postman Collection from this download link.

 - In Postman, click on the "Import" button in the top-left corner: